GEP-1713: ListenerSets - Standard Mechanism to Merge Multiple Gateways

 - Define a mechanism to merge listeners into a single

-in different namespaces - Standardize merging multiple lists of Listeners together (#1863)
+Gatewaysin different namespaces - Standardize merging multiple lists of listeners together (#1863)

-- Delegate domains to different namespaces, but allow those namespace to define TLS and routing configuration within those namespaces with Gateway-like resources (#102, #103)
+- Delegate domains to different namespaces, but allow those namespaces to define TLS and routing configuration within those namespaces with Gateway-like resources (#102, #103)

 - Simplify L4 routing by removing at least one of the required layers (Gateway -> Route -> Service)